Our Staff and Steering Committee consist of individuals from diverse faith groups, who display a passionate concern for the environment.

 Linda Sheridan is the Milwaukee area coordinator for Food, Faith & Farming Network, a Madison-based nonprofit that fosters rural and urban relationships and promotes earth stewardship, spirituality and economic justice through healthy food and sustainable farming practices.
 As coordinator, Linda works with Milwaukee area congregations to present Markets and Meals, locally sourced brunches and farmers' market events during the winter months.
 She is a member of Wauwatosa Presbyterian Church where she leads the Mission Committee.
 She is also involved in the Milwaukee Food Council and volunteers with other area organizations.
 Linda believes that education is the key to helping people make choices about their impact on the environment and its betterment through sustainable practices of living.

-Terry Wiggins (Treasurer) has worked at the intersection of religion and environmentalism for well over a decade, including 6 years of service on the board of the Unitarian Universalist Ministry for Earth.
-As one of IEN’s advocacy members, she serves as IEN’s representative to the Drinking Water Initiative of Milwaukee Water Commons, the Wisconsin Climate Table, and the Coalition for More Responsible Transportation (CMRT, pronounce it with a soft “c” and say “smart”).
-CMRT is the coalition opposing WisDOT’s proposed expansion of I-94 between the Marquette and Zoo interchanges, successfully, so far.
-Terry was arrested in front of the White House in 2011 protesting the Keystone XL pipeline, and she led the movement that achieved the pledge of divestment from fossil fuels from the Unitarian Universalist Association in 2014.
-These actions reflect her belief that we must keep carbon in the ground to preserve life as we know it.
+Terry Wiggins (Treasurer) is a member of the First Unitarian Society of Milwaukee.
+She has worked at the intersection of religion and environmentalism for well over a decade, including 6 years of service as treasurer for the board of the (national) Unitarian Universalist Ministry for Earth.
+As one of IEN’s advocacy members, she serves as IEN’s representative to 350 Milwaukee and its Steering Committee, the Wisconsin Climate Table, the Coalition for More Responsible Transportation (CMRT, pronounce it with a soft “c” and say “smart”).
+CMRT is the coalition that opposes WisDOT’s proposed expansion of I-94 between the Marquette and Zoo interchanges.
+She is active on the Education Committee of the Coalition on Lead Emergency (COLE).
+Terry was arrested in front of the White House in 2011 protesting the Keystone XL pipeline, and again at Wells Fargo Bank in Milwaukee in 2019.
+She led the movement that achieved the pledge of divestment from fossil fuels from the Unitarian Universalist Association in 2014.
+These actions reflect her belief that we must keep carbon (fossil fuels) in the ground to preserve life as we know it.
 Terry moved to Milwaukee in 2009 shortly after her first grandchild was born.
-She used to live in Kansas City, Missouri, where she co-founded the Sustainable Sanctuary Coalition, an organization much like IEN.
+Formerly, she lived in Kansas City, Missouri, where she co-founded the Sustainable Sanctuary Coalition, an organization much like IEN.

 With guest speaker, James L. Santelle, former United States Attorney for the Eastern District of Wisconsin.